LiskArchive/lisk-legacy-docs/resources.md

 ## Community

-Join the community!
+Join our community!

-Below are the most essential links to the official Lisk community channels.
+Below are the essential links to the Lisk community channels.

 - [Subscribe to the Lisk newsletter](https://mailchi.mp/lisk/newsletter) - Updates straight to your inbox
 - [Lisk Gitter](https://gitter.im/LiskHQ/lisk) - Technical discussions for developers.